allawala/service-chassis/index.md

 }
 ```

 **NOTE** language or locale specific messages files are only necessary if the I18N is being handled by the server side.
-If it will be handled on the client side, only the default _messages.txt_ file is needed.
+If it will be handled on the client side, only the default _messages.properties_ file is needed.
 The client side can handle the I18N using the returned **errorCode** in the payload

 Currently chassis provides the following concrete **DomainException** implementations